- High Contrast:

 - aspirin-induced asthma

-All of these different terms are describing variations of the same thing.
-Your lungs are reacting to something that leads to a combination of one or more of swelling, extra mucus, and airway spasm (tightening of the muscles that surround your airways), which lead to the common symptoms of coughing, shortness of breath, chest tightness or wheezing.
+All of these different terms are describing variations of a similar thing.
+Your lungs are reacting to something that leads to swelling, extra mucus, and airway spasm (tightening of the muscles that surround your airways), which lead to the common symptoms of coughing, shortness of breath, chest tightness or wheezing.

 These different terms are related to when you get asthma, what causes your symptoms, or what your main symptom is.
 Although these terms have some meaning, the same basic strategies apply to everyone with asthma: